r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 locations mentioned in the R manuals for the versions of R that are built with them.
 They are in binary form (headers and static libraries).

 The C runtime is MSVCRT.
-RTools 3.x can be easily used from the Windows command line (cmd.exe) with PATH appropriately set, as well as from Msys2: the Cygwin runtime linked to the tools is older and named differently than in Msys2, so there are no conflicts in DLL loading.
+Rtools 3.x can be easily used from the Windows command line (cmd.exe) with PATH appropriately set, as well as from Msys2: the Cygwin runtime linked to the tools is older and named differently than in Msys2, so there are no conflicts in DLL loading.